voliva/formicary/README.md

-# Reactive Rx Form
+# Formicary

-Build forms with reactive validations between forms and a composable API.
+Build react forms with reactive validations between forms and a composable API.

 Experimental